winterkultist/js2ts/README.md

 }
 ```
 - Rename all `.js` files to `.ts`
+  - All import statements have to be changes, so that the .js is removed (eg: `import ... from "../utilities/element"`)
 - Fix jest
   - Because jest test methods (like `describe()`, `expect()`) are hacked into global scope in javascript, we need to add the jest types
   - Run `npm install @types/jest`
 - Compile typescript: Run `tsc`
+  - Nice to have: Add `'tsc': 'tsc'` to your package,json scripts
 - Enjoy your compile javascript code in `/dist` 😊

 ### Get jest tests to run